Renting an Apartment

 Your apartment will need furniture and that will also cost money.
 Shopping at a thrift store is a good option for wood furniture - be very careful buying anything with fabric on account of bed bugs.
 You will need to keep your place clean and may need to buy a vacuum, mop, and other cleaning supplies.
 The Dollar Store is a great place to buy these things as well as kitchen tools and utensils.
 Check out these helpful lists:

 You can save money by having a roommate which will cut some of your bills in half.
 Select roommates carefully – this apartment will be your home.
 Your best friend may be a great person and a lot of fun, but if they are irresponsible or bad with money, you won’t be friends for long.
-Eleven Steps for Choosing the Right Roommate
+Here is a great article on How to Get Along with Your Roommate.

 Not all apartments allow pets; some don't allow any, some only allow cats, some only allow certain sizes or breeds of dogs.
 Owning a pet in an apartment (especially a dog) is a challenge and can be a cost you may not be ready for.
 If your landlord allows pets, they often charge a monthly fee for each animal and it usually averages around $25 per pet per month.